-The 2005 study looking for trends by Drs.
-Tristan Weinkle, Sharon Center, John Randolph, Stephen Barr, and Hollis Erb at Cornell University reviewed 151 dogs with IMHA.
+The 2005 study by Drs.
+Tristan Weinkle, Sharon Center, John Randolph, Stephen Barr, and Hollis Erb at Cornell University reviewed 151 dogs with IMHA looking for trends.
 They found:

 - Cockers spaniels and miniature schnauzers were both overrepresented (i.e., felt to be predisposed).
 These breeds, however, showed the same mortality rate as other breeds.

 - Neutered male dogs were more commonly affected than unneutered male dogs (begging the question of whether male hormones might have some protective effect).

 - The chance of survival either long-term or short term was significantly enhanced by the addition of aspirin to the treatment protocol, especially when combined with azathioprine.

 - Adequate vaccination information was not obtained for enough patients to comment on association with vaccination.

 - 89% of affected dogs showed spherocytes on their blood smears.

 - 70% of patients required at least one blood transfusion.